-- Whether the offering, promising, giving, requesting, agreeing to receive, accepting or authorising the gift or hospitality would be legal; - The value and nature of the gift or hospitality:

-- Which must not be lavish or demonstrably out of the ordinary you should take into account not just the monetary cost but the value of the gift or hospitality to the recipient; - Which must not be inconsistent with lawful and accepted business practice in the country or region concerned (but note that the fact that it is in line with local accepted business practice does not of itself make it permissible); and - Which must be proportionate to the seniority of the individuals involved. - Whether the public disclosure of the gift or hospitality could adversely affect the reputation of the Group. - The gift or hospitality must not be intended to influence the recipient's objectivity in order to retain or obtain business; i.e. there should be no expectation of something in return.
+- Whether the offering, promising, giving, requesting, agreeing to receive, accepting or authorising the gift or hospitality would be legal; - The value and nature of the gift or hospitality: - Which must not be lavish or demonstrably out of the ordinary you should take into account not just the monetary cost but the value of the gift or hospitality to the recipient; - Which must not be inconsistent with lawful and accepted business practice in the country or region concerned (but note that the fact that it is in line with local accepted business practice does not of itself make it permissible); and - Which must be proportionate to the seniority of the individuals involved. - Whether the public disclosure of the gift or hospitality could adversely affect the reputation of the Group. - The gift or hospitality must not be intended to influence the recipient's objectivity in order to retain or obtain business; i.e. there should be no expectation of something in return.
 In the case of hospitality, there should be substantial business-related discussions during or surrounding the event. - The timing of the gift or hospitality should, generally, not coincide with periods when suppliers or clients are involved in tenders or contract negotiations with the Group. - Gifts or hospitality should not be offered, promised, made, requested to or accepted from the same organisation or individual on a regular basis (which could give rise to an actual or perceived cumulative effect of inducing the recipient to act improperly). - The gift must not be in cash or cash equivalents, such as cheques, gold coins and gift cards. - Whether the recipient (or its employer) needs to assume some of the costs (for example travel or accommodation costs to attend a concert - of sporting event).

-In any event, prior approval must be obtained from the Group's Chief Financial Officer, the Group's General Counsel or the Group's Chief Executive Officer before:
+In any event, prior approval must be obtained from the Group's Chief Financial Officer (CFO), the GC or the Group's Chief Executive Officer (CEO) before:

-- offering, promising, paying, giving or authorising any gifts or hospitality to Government Officials or their family members irrespective of the value of the gift or hospitality; or - offering, promising, paying, giving, authorising, requesting, or accepting gifts or hospitality from the Group's auditors;

-- offering, promising, paying, giving, or authorising gifts or hospitality to or from any other individual or organisation which exceed the financial limit of €50; or - the requesting, agreeing to receive, or, where prior approval is possible, accepting gifts or hospitality to or from any other individual or organisation which exceeds the financial limit of €50.
+- offering, promising, paying, giving or authorising any gifts or hospitality to Government Officials or their family members irrespective of the value of the gift or hospitality; or - offering, promising, paying, giving, authorising, requesting, or accepting gifts or hospitality from the Group's auditors; - offering, promising, paying, giving, or authorising gifts or hospitality to or from any other individual or organisation which exceed the financial limit of €50; or - the requesting, agreeing to receive, or, where prior approval is possible, accepting gifts or hospitality to or from any other individual or organisation which exceeds the financial limit of €50.

-Approval can be sought by submitting a Gifts / Hospitality Declaration Form (see example attached at Annex B) or sending an email containing the same information as required by the Gifts/ Hospitality Declaration Form) to the Group's Chief Financial Officer, Group's General Counsel or Group's Chief Executive Officer.
-Pre-approval must be documented by the Group's Chief Financial Officer, the Group's General Counsel or the Group's Chief Executive Officer (or other officer authorised by the Chief Financial Officer, the Group's General Counsel or the Group's Chief Executive Officer) in the Group's Gift / Hospitality Register.
+Approval can be sought by submitting a Gifts / Hospitality Declaration Form (see example attached at Annex C) or sending an email containing the same information as required by the Gifts/ Hospitality Declaration Form) to the CFO, GC GC or CEO.
+Pre-approval must be documented by one of the CFO, the GC or the CEO (or other officer authorised by any of them) in the Group's Gift / Hospitality Register.